adcloud/adserver-json-feed/source/using_the_api.md

 ### Dimension and Sizes

-As you could see in the example feed URL there are two more parameters:
+As you can see in the example feed URL there are two more parameters:
 `dimension` and `sizes`.
 There meaning is described as the following:

  * `dimension` - Dimension of the complete placement.
 The dimension have